Back Pain · Program · Freedom

 Watching from the edge

-You've started saying "not this time, mate."
-The weekend game, the move, the rough-and-tumble on the floor.
-Not because you're weak, because you're careful now and careful is a full-time job.
+You've started saying "not this time, mate": the weekend game, the move, the rough-and-tumble on the floor.
+Not because you're weak.
+Because careful is a full-time job.

 Here's why: the problem was never damage.
-Keep reading.

 A man at a desk presses his hand into his lower back in an office setting, showing strain after a long day